femioladeji/react-slideshow/README.md

 npm install react-slideshow-image
 ```

-You can use three different versions of slideshow
+You can use three different effects of the slideshow.
+Check the [demo](https://react-slideshow.herokuapp.com)

 ## Slide Effect
 ```